joecym/P4_advanced_lane_lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I then used the implementation from the lessons to fit a polynomial to the found lane pixels with the window method.
+Here is the result:

-![alt text][image5]
+![alt text][image12]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
 I did this in lines # through # in my code in `my_other_file.py`